 - I don’t have an issue with this per se but before you sign up you should be aware and the school should be transparent about it and not bait your kids in front of you

 - If the school does sparring, it is also good to ask when they would need gear, how much the gear costs and if you have to buy it from them; you don’t want to spend $200 on gear only to have your kid lose interest a month later.
 In our school, we encourage students to wait at least 6 months before purchasing gear and even then only if they are in 2nd grade or above

 - Ask the instructor to explain their teaching style and ask them what they love about teaching kids

 - These questions are designed to get them talking so you can hear what they are passionate about.
-Now don’t get me wrong, there are some great teachers who don’t have the gift of gab.
+Now don’t get me wrong, some great teachers don’t have the gift of gab.
 So if they don’t have a lot to say, that’s not necessarily a red flag, but if they do like to talk this is a great way to get a feel for their personality

 - How long does it take to earn a black belt in their martial arts school?